 Pulmonary function tests are nondiagnostic but are useful for characterizing lung function in patients in whom obstructive, restrictive, or mixed defects may develop.
 Because abnormalities of gas exchange occur in some patients with extensive simple CWP and in those with complicated CWP, baseline and periodic measures of diffusing capacity for carbon monoxide (DLco) and ABG at rest and during exercise are recommended.

 Because patients with CWP often have had exposure to both silica dust and coal dust, surveillance for TB is usually done.
 Patients with CWP should have annual tuberculin skin testing.
 In those with positive test results, sputum culture and cytology, CT, and bronchoscopy may be needed to confirm TB.

 Treatment is rarely necessary in simple CWP, although smoking cessation and TB surveillance are recommended.
 Patients with pulmonary hypertension, hypoxemia, or both are given supplemental O2 therapy.
 Pulmonary rehabilitation can help more severely affected workers carry out activities of daily living.
 Workers with CWP, especially those with PMF, should be restricted from further exposure, especially to high concentrations of dust.
 TB is treated in accordance with current recommendations (see Treatment).

 Preventive measures include eliminating exposure, stopping smoking, and giving pneumococcal and influenza vaccinations.
 CWP can be prevented by suppressing coal dust at the coal face.
-Despite long-standing regulations, exposures continue to occur in the mining trade.
+Despite long-standing regulations, exposures continue to occur in the mining trade, resulting in increased rates of disease, including severe forms.
 Respiratory masks provide only limited protection.